-The Adolescent Risk Research Unit (ARRU) aims to understand the nature of adolescent risk, thereby improving the health and wellbeing of all adolescents.
+USC’s Adolescent Risk Research Unit (ARRU) aims to understand the nature of adolescent risk, and to improve the health and wellbeing of all adolescents.

 Consortium of Adolescent Road Safety